golang/pkgsite/README.md

 You can check it out at [https://pkg.go.dev](https://pkg.go.dev).

+## Requirements

+Pkgsite requires Go 1.18 to run.
+The last commit that works with older versions of Go is 4d836c6a652cde92f433967680dfd6171a91ec12.

 ## Issues

 If you want to report a bug or have a feature suggestion, please first check